brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 ## What do we use Qiskit for?

-In this project we use the Qiskit Terra and Aer to develop three different implementations of the quantum Fourier transformation:
+In this project we implement three different versions of the quantum Fourier transformation (QFT) using Qiskit:

-1. A non-distributed (local) version of the quantum Fourier transformation.
+1. A monolothic (non-distributed) version of the quantum Fourier transformation.
     We use this as a reference to check whether the results of the two distributed versions are correct.